mnapoli/mnapoli.fr/source/presentations/phptour-open-source/source.md

 ---

-# Pourquoi un projet open source "marche" ?
+# Être différent

 ---

-# Conteneurs
+## Conteneurs

+--
-- Symfony DI: "The DIC is the biggest contributor to the speed and extensibility of Symfony" --
+- Symfony DI: "biggest contributor to the speed and extensibility of Symfony" --

 - Pimple: "A simple DIC"